-B. This dialog box is where you will come to configure most of your computer network settings.
+B. This dialog box is what you will use to configure most of your computer network settings.
 It is also available through the "Network" icon in the Control Panel.

-- C. Click the "File and Print Sharing." button. - D. Click to place a check mark next to "I want to be able to give others access to my files." - E. Click "OK" on the "File and Print Sharing" dialog box.
+- C. Click the "File and Print Sharing" button. - D. Click to place a check mark next to "I want to be able to give others access to my files." - E. Click "OK" on the "File and Print Sharing" dialog box.